 You can use this decorative technique on any type of furniture or object.

 We've chosen this oriental cabinet to create our finish.
 You can use new, un-finished furniture, an old antique, or even a painted object.
 Following we describe how to refinish furniture with an existing finish.

 Remove all nails and repair any damaged or cracked areas.
 Place protective drop cloths around object or furniture, and tape any areas not meant to be painted or refinished.
 Refer to the artSparx basic preparation resource for tips and techniques.

-Once you have stripped, or sufficiently dulled the existing surface, you will need to sand the wood thoroughly.
+The surface may need to be stripped, but in most cases you can dulled the existing surface with a light sand.
 Use 180 grit or 220 grit sandpaper, always sanding in the direction of the wood grain.

 Priming and undercoating

 Because the 'lacquer' glaze, as described below, is an oil-based product, it is recommended that you use an oil-based primer, followed by an oil-based base color.
+Using a brush with natural bristles will work well.
 Water-based paint will work, but will not be as durable and the final luster may be slightly affected.